jecsham/msi/README.md

 ## MY SYSTEM INFORMATION
-A program that allows you to visualize the main components of your windows computer
+A program that allows you to visualize the main components of your Windows computer
 ![preview](https://i.imgur.com/TfnwqXO.png)

 ### Main features